 The Company has issued service-based and performance-based stock options that generally have a contractual life of up to 10 years and may be exercisable in cash or as otherwise determined by the board of directors.
 Vesting generally occurs over a period of not greater than four years.
 Performance-based options may vest upon the achievement of certain milestones in connection with the Company's development programs.
 Additionally, the Company has issued stock options in excess of the fair market value of Common Stock on the issuance date that were only exercisable upon a change in control or upon or after an initial public offering.
-As of December 31, 2020, all of the performance conditions related to performance-based stock options issued by the Company have been achieved.
+As of December 31, 2021, all of the performance conditions related to performance-based stock options issued by the Company have been achieved.

-The following table summarizes the activity related to stock option grants to employees and nonemployees for the years ended December 31, 2020:
+The following table summarizes the activity related to stock option grants to employees and non-employees for the year ended December 31, 2021:

-Shares e Weighted average exercise price per share Weighted average remaining contractual life Outstanding at December 31, 2019 7,399,217 \$ 9.81 6.37 Granted 1,369,089 5.57 Exercised (1,249,210) 1.67 Expired (750) 10.70 Forfeited (665,613) 10.95 Outstanding at December 31, 2020 6,852,733 \$ 10.34 6.84 Exercisable at December 31, 2020 4,346,008 \$ 11.65 5.88 Vested and expected to vest at December 31, 2020 6,852,733 \$ 10.34 6.84 compensation cost related to unvested stock options expected to vest was \$11,762.
-This unrecognized compensation will be recognized over an estimated weighted-average amortization period of 2.0 years.
+Shares Weighted average exercise price per share Weighted average remaining contractual life Outstanding at December 31, 2020 6,852,733 \$ 10.34 6.84 Granted 1,741,954 3.35 Exercised (23,879) 1.63 Expired (334,628) 12.28 Forfeited (277,399) 7.62 Outstanding at December 31, 2021 7,958,781 \$ 8.87 6.50 Exercisable at December 31, 2021 5,210,833 \$ 11.09 5.35 Vested and expected to vest at December 31, 2021 7,958,781 \$ 8.87 6.50

-During the year ended December 31, 2020, stock options to purchase 1,369,089 shares of common stock were granted to employees that generally vest over four years.
-The options had an estimated weighted average grant date fair value of \$4.48.
+During the year ended December 31, 2021, stock options to purchase 1,741,954 shares of common stock were granted to employees that generally vest over four years.
+The options had an estimated weighted average grant date fair value of \$2.18.
 The grant date fair value of each option grant was estimated at the time of grant using the Black-Scholes option-pricing model.

-The total aggregate intrinsic value of stock options exercised during the years ended December 31, 2020 and 2019 was \$3,520 and \$1,005, respectively.
-The aggregate intrinsic value of stock options outstanding and stock options exercisable as of December 31, 2020 was \$648 and \$635, respectively.
-At December 31, 2020, the unrecognized
+The total aggregate intrinsic value of stock options exercised during the years ended December 31, 2021 and 2020 was \$35 and \$3,520, respectively.
+The aggregate intrinsic value of stock options outstanding as of December 31, 2021 was \$1.
+As of December 31, 2021, no exercisable stock options had intrinsic value.
+At December 31, 2021, the unrecognized compensation cost related to unvested stock options expected to vest was \$7,224.
+This unrecognized compensation will be recognized over an estimated weighted-average amortization period of 2.2 years.

-Included in the table above are 125,000 options granted outside the A&R Plan.
+Included in the table above are 253,500 options granted outside the A&R Plan.
 The grants were made pursuant to the Nasdaq inducement grant exception in accordance with Nasdaq Listing Rule 5635(c)(4).